 Apartments and Theme Houses - additional information: The kitchen is equipped with a refrigerator, stove and sink.
 Units are furnished with a bed, desk and desk chair per resident.
 Residents must furnish the common area furniture.
 Students are required to clean their units.
 All furniture is movable but must remain in the apartment or theme house.

-Outdoor grilling is only allowed with University provided and authorized gas grills that are located north of Plainsman Hall and between White/Heim suite complex and the Townhouse Village.
-Personal grills are not permitted on University property.
+Outdoor grilling is only allowed with university-provided and authorized gas grills that are located north of Plainsman Hall and between the White/Heim suite complex and the Townhouse Village.
+Personal grills are not permitted on university property.
 Greek chapters have individual policies related to outdoor grills.
-Only University owned fire pits may be used under the direction of a student life professional staff member for special events.
-No student/resident may own or use a fire pit on University property.
+Only University-owned fire pits may be used under the direction of a student life professional staff member for special events.
+No student/resident may own or use a fire pit on university property.

 When damages, excessive trash, theft of common area furniture, or vandalism occur in the residential living area, and the person(s) responsible cannot be identified, the following guidelines will be followed:

 - The situation will be reported to the members of the hall, floor, or building.

 - This group will have 72 hours from the time of notification to identify the responsible person(s).